Konektadong Pinoy Act: Bicameral

 After the Senate approved Senate Bill No. 2699 on 5 February 2025, the measure was transmitted to the House of Representatives for concurrence.
 Because the Senate and House versions contained differences, a bicameral conference committee was convened to reconcile them.

 On 4 June 2025, the bicameral conference committee formally opened its deliberations.
 The Senate panel was led by Senator Alan Peter Cayetano (chair of the Committee on Science and Technology), joined by Senator Grace Poe (chair of the Committee on Public Services), Senator Sherwin Gatchalian, Senator Francis Escudero, and Senator Aquilino Pimentel III.
 On the House side, the conferees were Representative John Reynald Tiangco (Navotas), Representative Joel Cabredo (Albay, 2nd District), Representative Jolo Revilla (Cavite, 1st District), Representative Arnan Panaligan (Oriental Mindoro, 2nd District), and Representative Richard Ongchuan (Northern Samar, 2nd District).

 Reports from the Senate and House indicated that the most contentious issues — the scope of "open access," the regulatory powers of the National Telecommunications Commission, and provisions for equitable rollout in underserved areas — were harmonized.
 On 9 June 2025, the bicameral committee reached agreement on the reconciled text and formally approved its bicameral report.

 On the same day, Both chambers approved bills for bicameral committee conference.
 And transmitted to the President on July 24, 2025.

 Lapsed

 On August 24, 2025, the bill lapsed into law without the President taking action.
 After fifteen days it was published in the Official Gazette since August 29, 2025, the law effective on September 14, 2025.

 Implementation

 The Department of Information and Communications Technology submitted Implementing Rules and Regulations (IRR) on October 2, 2025.
-The DICT released IRR on November 5, 2025.
+The DICT signed IRR on November 5, 2025, while it released IRR on December 1, 2025 effective for 15 days by December 17, 2025.